-a multiresolution representation of the mesh that supports fine-grained adaptive refinement, which is important for view-dependent rendering.
-Indeed, several of the surface segmentation methods discussed above, including [23,34,38,52,69], were designed explicitly for view-dependent rendering.
+Whereas spatial clustering is generally the fastest method for simplification, it often produces lower quality approximations than the methods based on surface segmentation.
+This is because surface segmentation allows partitioning the vertex set based directly on error (except possibly along seams) using an iterative selection of fine-grained coarsening operations.
+Spatial clustering, on the other hand, typically groups a large number of vertices, based on little or no error information, in a single atomic operation.
+The incremental nature of surface segmentation also allows constructing a multiresolution representation of the mesh that supports fine-grained adaptive refinement, which is important for view-dependent rendering.
+Indeed, several of the surface segmentation methods discussed above, including [23, 34, 38, 52, 69], were designed explicitly for view-dependent rendering.
 Finally, because surface segmentation methods generally maintain connectivity, they support topology-preserving simplification.

 Based on the observations above, it may seem that surface segmentation is always to be favored over spatial clustering.
 However, the price to pay for higher quality and flexibility is longer simplification times, often higher resource requirements, and less straightforward implementations.
 To get a better idea of the resource usage (RAM, disk, CPU) for the various methods, we have compiled a table (Table 1) based on numerical data from the authors' own published results.
 Note that the purpose of this table is not to allow accurate quantitative comparisons between the methods; clearly factors such as quality of implementation, hardware characteristics, amount of resource contention, assumptions made, data sets used, and, most important, what precisely is being measured have a large impact on the results.
 However, with this in mind, the table gives at least a rough idea of how the methods compare.
 For example, Table 1 indicates that the spatial clustering methods are on average one to two orders of magnitude faster than the surface segmentation methods.
 Using the 372-million-triangle St. Matthew model from the Digital Michelangelo Project [60] as a running example, the table suggests a difference between a simplification time of half an hour using [61] and about a week using [69].
-For semi-interactive tasks that require periodic user feedback, such as large-isosurface visualization where on-demand surface extraction and simplification are needed, a week's worth of simplification time clearly isn't practical.
+For semi-interactive tasks that require periodic user feedback, such as large-isosurface visualization where on-demand surface extraction and simplification are needed, a week's worth of simplification time clearly is not practical.